InfoWorks ICM Features | 2025 Features | Autodesk

 Quickly and easily import model data from other systems and automatically check for errors

-Analyse simulation results using a variety of graphical outputs, including 3D, textual and statistical outputs
+Analyze simulation results using a variety of graphical outputs, including 3D, textual, and statistical outputs

 Run simulations with the hydraulic engine, and even use the SWMM5 engine if desired